nacho-alesina05/2FA-PAM-implementation/README.md

 -libpam-dev

 ## For generating & installing the module:
-The ssh connection begins hardcoded.
+The ssh connection is hardcoded.

 sh build.sh